 Lark in the Morning; The Lark in the Morning; The King; Prince Charlie Stuart; Hitler's Downfall/The Hag With The Money; The Blacksmith

-These tracks (except for Prince Charlie Stuart) are available on the 2009 Castle CD Reissue of 'Please to see the King' , the tracks are not in order though and listed incorrectly in places on the CD (i.e. Lark in the Morning as TopGear).
-Note that [thanks to info from Simon Jones and Chris Haines] the performance below on YouTube that is listed on there as being from a 1971 'Top Gear' session, is actually this Music Room appearance.
-No one is certain of actual date of recording.
+This is mentioned by Tim Hart in his later book as the "first ever public appearance" of the band.
+These tracks (except for Prince Charlie Stuart) are available on the 2009 Castle CD Reissue of 'Please to see the King', the tracks are not in order though and listed incorrectly in places on the CD (i.e. Lark in the Morning as TopGear).
+Note that [thanks to info from Simon Jones and Chris Haines] the performance below on YouTube is listed as being from a 1971 'Top Gear' session, but it is this Music Room appearance.
+No one is certain of the actual date of recording.
 I have seen the broadcast listed as 18th October 1970 a couple of times so that is the best bet for the broadcast, but the recording date is unknown.
+Judging by comments it was almost certainly in July around the same time as the two sessions above.

 It is a truly remarkable early performance of Steeleye and hopefully the full show will be made available one day.
-The programme was actually about how to make your own Dulcimer, and Tim's was shown extensively, hence the keen interest the presenter has in watching Tim!
-Only this one track, the Lark in the Morning, has surfaced so far on video.
+The programme was actually in part about how to make your own Dulcimer, and Tim's was shown extensively, hence the keen interest the presenter, Sean Davis, has in watching Tim!
+He used to run the recording studio at Cecil Sharp House in the 60’s and 70’s.
+The man in the armchair on the left is John Pearse, singer, guitar/bouzouki teacher.
+It has been said that the session took place in his flat.
+He also interviews the band in the show (the picture below) and a clip is available 'here' on this programme about Martin Carthy, its about 8.26m in.
+Only this track, the Lark in the Morning, has surfaced so far on video, below.

 September / October / November